Getting Started at Cascadia

 How to Register

-I Attended High School within the last 2 years
+I Attended High School more than 2 years ago

 Attend CORE